-The 'Sanquhar' collection was displayed at The Lighthouse gallery in Glasgow from November 2016 - February 2017.
+The 'Sanquhar' collection was displayed at The Lighthouse gallery in Glasgow.
 Exhibition text by Fiona Jardine.

 East of the Nith, South of the Tweed; bounded by the sparse Cheviots and the mudflats of the Solway, the Uplands of the Scottish Borders are hard to farm.
 Physically and psychically remote, neither English nor wholly Scottish, 500 years ago, doughty Reivers fought and feuded across the Border hills and valleys.
 The Reivers’ exploits were fabled in ballads and are still marked in summer celebrations - horseback ‘common’ ridings that retrace old territories and warpaths.
 The village of Sanquhar lies towards the Western fringes of the region, close to ‘The Devil’s Beeftub’, a high, hidden corrie so-called for its role as a hold for cattle rustled cross-border.
 Sanquhar’s common riding is held in August, when the Cornet, his Ensign and Lass, sashed and rosetted in blue and white, lead a mounted parade through the town.
 They wear the distinctively patterned, personally initialled, black and white hand-knitted gloves for which the town has become famous.